mdh-lang/mdh-lang.github.io/index.md

 # Overview

-The approach of [Multi-Dimensional Homomorphisms (MDH)](https://dl.acm.org/doi/10.1145/3665643) is an algebraic formalism for systematically reasoning about *de-composition* and *re-composition* strategies of data-parallel computations (such as linear algebra routines and stencil computations) for the memory and core hierarchies of state-of-the-art parallel architectures (GPUs, multi-core CPU, multi-device and multi-node systems, etc).
+The approach of [Multi-Dimensional Homomorphisms (MDH)](https://dl.acm.org/doi/10.1145/3665643) is an algebraic formalism for systematically reasoning about *de-composition* and *re-composition* strategies of data-parallel computations (such as linear algebra routines and stencil computations) for the memory and core hierarchies of state-of-the-art parallel architectures (including GPUs, multi-core CPUs, as well as systems spanning multiple devices and node).

 The MDH approach (formally) introduces: